Dallara DW12: New chassis

-Under the new ICONIC regulations, all teams will compete with a core rolling chassis, called the "IndyCar Safety Cell", developed by Italian designer Dallara.
-Teams will then outfit the chassis with separate body work, referred to as "Aero Kits", which consist of front and rear wings, sidepods, and engine cowlings.
-Development of Aero Kits is open to any manufacturer, with all packages to be made available to all teams for a maximum price.
-ICONIC committee member Tony Purnell gave an open invitation to car manufacturers and companies such as Lockheed Martin and GE to develop kits.
+Under the ICONIC regulations, all teams compete with a core rolling chassis, called the "IndyCar Safety Cell".
+Teams outfit the chassis with body work, referred to as "Aero Kits": front and rear wings, sidepods, and engine cowlings.
+Any manufacturer may market an Aero Kit, but must offer it to all teams under a price ceiling.
+Purnell invited car manufacturers and other companies such as Lockheed Martin and GE to develop kits.

-The IndyCar Safety Cell will be capped at a price of $349,000 and will be assembled at a new Dallara facility in Speedway, Indiana.
-Aero Kits will be capped at $70,000.
-Teams have the option of buying a complete Dallara safety cell/aero kit for a discounted price.
+The IndyCar Safety Cell was capped at a price of $349,000 and are assembled at a new Dallara facility in Speedway, Indiana.
+Aero Kits are capped at $70,000.
+Teams may buy a complete Dallara safety cell/aero kit for a discount.

-On May 12, 2011, Dallara unveiled the first concept cars, one apiece in oval and road course Aero Kit configuration.
+On May 12, 2011, Dallara unveiled the first concept cars: one apiece in oval and road course Aero Kit configuration.

 On April 30, 2011, IndyCar owners voted 15–0 to reject the introduction of multiple Aero Kits for the 2012 season, citing costs.
 Owners expressed their desire to introduce the new chassis/engines for 2012, but have all participants use the Dallara aerodynamic package in 2012, and delay the introduction of multiple aero kits until 2013.
 On August 14, 2011, IndyCar confirmed that the introduction of multiple Aero Kits would be delayed until 2013 for "economic reasons", and furthermore, it was put off for 2013 as well.
 Chevrolet and Lotus had already announced their intention to build aero kits.

 2011 Indianapolis 500 winner Dan Wheldon carried out the first official test of the Dallara chassis at Mid-Ohio in August 2011.
 Following Wheldon's death at the season-ending race in Las Vegas, Dallara announced that the 2012 chassis would be named the DW12 in his honor.